 With this gorgeous Khaki Navy Scuba Automatic (ref.
 H82305931,) Hamilton not simply expands its line of diving companions.
 It finally offers a model that is not just “different” from the rest of the crowd, but -unlike their last year’s Navy Frogman- can actually be worn by a casual person without attracting weird glances from persons who “just don’t get it.”

 Unveiled at the Baselworld 2017, the Montblanc TimeWalker Automatic Chronograph UTC Ceramic (ref.
 116101) is a nice (if a bit overpriced to my taste) addition to their line of popular sporty chronographs.
 While some of the main selling points of this new TimeWalker -like, say, the choice of the movement, as well as the combination of materials- look more “acceptable” to yours truly rather than even mildly “exciting,” we at WorldWatchReview.com would still recommend getting one of these oversized pieces of, um, time-measuring opulence if the price is not a problem.

-The new Breitling for Bentley Supersports B55 Connected offers you the same list of amenities as their earlier “hybrid" smart watches that was first revealed about two years ago, but in a styling that is so loved by thousands of Bentley fans.
-Reassuringly overpriced and deliciously archaic, it will probably feature one of the lowest “value for money” ratios in the Swiss watchmaker's whole product range, yet it’s not the mythical “value” that allows Breitling to continue being one of the brands for those who love deadly planes and fast cars.
+The 2017 Breitling for Bentley Supersports B55 Connected (ref.
+EB552022-BF47-285S) offers you the same list of amenities as their earlier “hybrid” smartwatches that were first revealed about two years ago but in a styling that is so loved by thousands of Bentley fans.
+Reassuringly overpriced and deliciously archaic, it will probably feature one of the lowest “value for money” ratios in their whole product range, yet it’s not the mythical “value” that allows Breitling to continue being one of the brands for those who love deadly planes and fast cars.